Intex Excursion Pro K2 Review

 Performance Comparison

-The Excursion Pro may not look like much, but it handles pretty well in the water.
-An optional tracking fin marginally improves the already above-average tracking of this 12.5-foot long boat.
-Riding on top of the water, turning is a breeze, though the higher profile can catch the wind more than other lower-profile boats.
+The Excursion Pro may not look like much, but it handles pretty well on calm waters.
+An optional tracking fin marginally improves the already above-average tracking of this 12.5-foot-long boat.
 By eliminating any water-soaking fabric from the hull of the boat, the Excursion manages to have fairly low drag and be faster than we expected from a flat-bottomed kayak without a keel.
-Simple plastic foot pegs slide into one of three possible spots to provide a small surface to rest or brace your feet.
+When paddled as a solo boat, the lessened tracking ability of this model is apparent as we waggled our way across the lake.
+But with two paddlers in sync, the Excursion Pro can keep a reasonably straight line.

 Comfort

-Upon initial inspection, we were worried the Excursion Pro wouldn't be particularly comfortable to paddle.
-Every component — including the seats and backrests — is inflatable.
-We're happy to be wrong about this, finding the boast comfortable enough for leisurely paddling on calm waters.
+The Excursion Pro is plenty comfortable enough for leisurely paddling on calm waters.
 Adjustable footpegs add further comfort or can be removed completely for extra storage space.
 The Excursion comes full of extra features as well, including fishing rod holders, paddle holders, and a GoPro mount that converts to a smartphone mount.
 We're not convinced we want to entrust our phones to a rather flimsy mount dangling over the water, but perhaps with a floatation device attached, we'd be more open to it.
+The sides of this boat are lower than average, helping to keep them out of the way as you paddle.
+They're a bit low for us to feel good loading the vessel full of gear, but that's not what we would use this casual-focused kayak for anyway.

 The materials and construction of this PVC laminate boat aren't particularly impressive compared to the many beefier boats we tested.
 This isn't something we would fearlessly paddle over submerged sticks and rocks without a solid exit strategy.
-We didn't have any issues with it during our several months of testing, but we read plenty of other online testimonials that lead us to believe our fears aren't unfounded.
+We didn't have any issues with it during our several months of testing, but we read plenty of other online testimonials that led us to believe our fears weren't unfounded.

 Should You Buy the Intex Excursion Pro K2?